The Evolution of Customer Engagement in Insurance Industry

 APAC – 55%

-Customer engagement in insurance domain
+Customer engagement in the insurance domain

 In the insurance domain, customer engagement level had always been less than that of other consumer products as insurance was not tangible.

 However, insurers are now leveraging connected homes to offer additional policy discounts and proactive risk management services.
 With social media, they understand their customers’ lifestyle and create customized coverage to suit their needs.
-Let us see a few examples about how insurers can bring in customer engagement:
+Let us see a few examples of how insurers can bring in customer engagement: